latoyadsimon/html2React/README.md

 # My Notes:

 I have completed the assignment.
 These are the instructions we were given.
+To open this project in the browser.
+Open up the terminal and run this set of code: npm i npm run dev

 # Refactor this HTML to React